smonn/globcat/README.md

 ## Options

+- `stream` Set to `true` to get a readable stream instead of string in the callback.
+Defaults to `false`.
-Options are passed through to [glob][glob].
+- `glob` Is passed through to [glob][glob].
 For option details please view the glob package.
 Thanks glob and minimatch for your excellence! :)

 [glob]: https://www.npmjs.com/package/glob